doctrine/orientdb-odm/README.md

 ## Current status of this library

-Just begun, it's an interface for the quite RESTful APIs of Orient.

-APIs will definitely change.
+Almost finished: we will develop a custome mapper which will sit on top of this low-level binding.

 ## Still to implement

-* Database (POST, DELETE)
-* Document
+* Document (PUT)

 ## Implemented

-* Database (GET)
+* Database
+* Document (GET, POST, DELETE)
 * Command
 * Connect
 * Class